Cool Tools

 Powering Virtuous Circles

-There's no shortage of opportunities to support important causes.
+There’s no shortage of opportunities to support important causes.
 Lots of charities are local and community based.
-Some are more internationally and future-oriented such as Amnesty International, EFF, Long Now Fondation, World Vision, the ACLU, and Oxfam to name just a few.
+Some are more internationally and future-oriented such as Amnesty International, EFF, Long Now Foundation, World Vision, the ACLU, and Oxfam to name just a few.
 Everyone can add their favorite.

 But let's say you were interested in a "tool" to leverage the least amount of money into the largest measurable effect over time.
 For that I'd like to recommend a type of giving that multiplies itself.
 Over the years, these are the criteria I've adopted for this challenge: